Sonic Unleashed: Legacy

-To celebrate the Sonic franchise's 20th anniversary, Sega released Sonic Generations, which re-made various stages and aspects from throughout the series.
-The console/PC versions of the game contain remakes of the "Rooftop Run" stage and the Egg Dragoon boss fight.
-The 2017 entry Sonic Forces also contains a re-imagined version of the Egg Dragoon boss.
+The gameplay of the daytime stages would be reused and expanded upon to become the defining gameplay of the franchise for the following decade, with Sonic Colors, Sonic Generations (2011), and Sonic Forces (2017) taking inspiration from Unleashed.
+The home console/PC versions of Sonic Generations contain remakes of the "Rooftop Run" stage and the Egg Dragoon boss fight.
+Sonic Forces also contains a re-imagined version of the Egg Dragoon boss.
+The Hedgehog Engine would be refined for future entries, being reworked into Hedgehog Engine 2 starting with Forces.